democracy-how/democracy-how/README.md

 John F Kennedy
 </blockquote>

-# What is Democracy and how it starts ?
+# What is Democracy and how it starts?

 <blockquote>
 'Tis the gift to be simple, 'tis the gift to be free